CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

     2. [**cuDNN 5.1**](https://developer.nvidia.com/cudnn):
         - Ubuntu: Run `sudo ubuntu/install_cudnn.sh` or alternatively download and install it from their website.
         - Windows (and Ubuntu if manual installation): In order to manually install it, just unzip it and copy (merge) the contents on the CUDA folder, usually `/usr/local/cuda/` in Ubuntu and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` in Windows.
-3. AMD GPU version prerequisites:
+4. AMD GPU version prerequisites:
     1. Download official AMD drivers for Windows from [**AMD - Windows**](https://support.amd.com/en-us/download).
     2. Download 3rd party ROCM driver for Ubuntu from [**AMD - OpenCL**](https://rocm.github.io/ROCmInstall.html).
+    3. Ubuntu only: Install `sudo apt-get install libviennacl-dev`.
+This comes packaged inside OpenPose for Windows.
-    3. AMD Drivers have not been tested on OSX.
+    4. AMD Drivers have not been tested on OSX.
 Please email us if you wish to test it.
 This has only been tested on Vega series cards.
-4. Ubuntu - Other prerequisites:
+5. Ubuntu - Other prerequisites:
     - Caffe prerequisites: By default, OpenPose uses Caffe under the hood.
 If you have not used Caffe previously, install its dependencies by running `sudo bash ./ubuntu/install_cmake.sh`.
     - OpenCV must be already installed on your machine.
 It can be installed with `apt-get install libopencv-dev`.
 You can also use your own compiled OpenCV version.
-5. Windows - **Microsoft Visual Studio (VS) 2015 Enterprise Update 3**:
-    - If **Visual Studio 2017 Community** is desired, we do not officially support it, but it might be compiled by firstly [enabling CUDA 8.0 in VS2017](https://stackoverflow.com/questions/43745099/using-cuda-with-visual-studio-2017?answertab=active#tab-top) or use **VS2017 with CUDA 9** by checking the `.vcxproj` file and changing the necessary paths from CUDA 8 to 9.
-    - VS 2015 Enterprise Update 1 will give some compiler errors and VS 2015 Community has not been tested.
 6. Windows - **Caffe, OpenCV, and Caffe prerequisites**:
     - CMake automatically downloads all the Windows DLLs.
 Alternatively, you might prefer to download them manually:
         - Models: